The Release ProcessEdit this page

-The six-months period is divided into two phases:
+The full development period for any major or minor version lasts six months and is divided into two phases:

 - Development: Four months to add new features and to enhance existing ones;

-- Stabilisation: Two months to fix bugs, prepare the release, and wait for the whole Symfony ecosystem (third-party libraries, bundles, and projects using Symfony) to catch up.
+- Stabilization: Two months to fix bugs, prepare the release, and wait for the whole Symfony ecosystem (third-party libraries, bundles, and projects using Symfony) to catch up.

 During the development phase, any new feature can be reverted if it won't be finished in time or if it won't be stable enough to be included in the current final release.

-When a feature implementation cannot be replaced with a better one without breaking backward compatibility, there is still the possibility to deprecate the old implementation and add a new preferred one along side.
+When a feature implementation cannot be replaced with a better one without breaking backward compatibility, Symfony deprecates the old implementation and adds a new preferred one alongside.
 Read the conventions document to learn more about how deprecations are handled in Symfony.

 This release process was adopted to give more predictability and transparency.
 It was discussed based on the following goals: